fszpeiter/Final-Project-Advanced-Web-Applications/README.md

 PS: Icons for this README.md file taken from the website/source https://skillicons.dev/ 😀

-<h2>Some very valid considerations/improvements during the development of the project</h2>
+<h2>Some valid considerations/improvements during the development of the project</h2>

 During the development of the project, I encountered the following considerations/improvements for a nearby future/next web development project: